 Logs are a rich source of information on what happens underneath the UI.
 The tool provides test logs when the user runs the tests on our grid or a 3rd party grid.
 The option can be found in the properties panel of the setup step.

 Testim put a lot of effort into documenting most of the features of the tool in the User Documentation that is found under the ducate”tabReporting

 This is one of the most important aspects of your tests to get visibility on what tests ran, passed, failed, duration of the run, what browser combinations, and so on.

 Testim.io provides 2 types of the Reporting feature:

 1) Reporting of Suite and Test Runs

-When users click on “Runs” option in the side menu, they can see all the suite and test runs with all the required details as shown below.
-This helps to get the visibility on the test runs and helps in easier reporting.
+When users click on the “Runs” option in the side menu, they can see all the suite and test runs with all the required details as shown below.
+This will help to get visibility on the test runs and help in easier reporting.